Captainarash/CaptCC/README.md

---there-will-be-huge-rebuild-improvment-update
+--there-will-be-huge-rebuild-improvment-update, if I have time :( contributions are accepted and appreciated.

 # CaptCC
-A tiny C compiler written purely in JavaScript.
+A tiny Proof-of-Concept C compiler written purely in JavaScript.
 It's been a while that I learned JS and it has worked for me in many different scenarios.
 I actually learned JS while analyzing a piece of malware written in JS.
 Then I got really interested.
 I was always curious if I can write a compiler; a tiny one.